aws-samples/amazon-serverless-datalake-workshop/instructions.md

 # Data Visualization using Amazon QuickSight
 In this section we will visualize the data from previous analysis in QuickSight.
-If you are new to Amazon QuikSight then you will have to sign up for QuickSight, refer this **[Setting Up QuikSight](https://docs.aws.amazon.com/quicksight/latest/user/setup-new-quicksight-account.html#setup-quicksight-for-existing-aws-account)** documentation to get set up to use Amazon QuickSight.
+If you are new to Amazon QuickSight then you will have to sign up for QuickSight, refer this **[Setting Up QuickSight](https://docs.aws.amazon.com/quicksight/latest/user/setup-new-quicksight-account.html#setup-quicksight-for-existing-aws-account)** documentation to get set up to use Amazon QuickSight.
 If you have only one user (author or admin), you can use Amazon QuickSight for free.

 Once you have signed up for QuickSight successfully next step is to grant QuickSight permissions to your AWS resources.
 Please refer **[Managing Amazon QuickSight Permissions to AWS Resources](https://docs.aws.amazon.com/quicksight/latest/user/managing-permissions.html)** documentation on how to grant these permissions.